 Subsequently, final discussion, the meaning of courtly love, of eroticism and sexuality in human life.
 You can earn a considerable amount of points for your responses on tophat.

 1. How does honor interact with love as reflected by our medieval poets?

-2. What do our poets say about human vices and virtues in relationship to love?
+2. What do our poets say about human vices and virtues in relation to love?

 3. What does love have to do with utopia?